aliimran224/DjangoWithAngular2/README.md

 3. Install Angular-Cli using the following command
 	- npm install -g angular-cli

-4. Go project directory where package.json is located and Install other package using the following command
+4. Go project directory where package.json is located and Install other package using the following command:
          - npm install

 5. Go project directory, Open new Terminal window and run the application using the command: